 If your association has a rule that contradicts the law, the rule becomes unenforceable.
 For example, some community associations forbid the use of clotheslines due to their unpleasant appearance.
 However, at least 19 states have laws that protect a homeowner’s “right to dry.”
 These states prohibit bans on clotheslines.
 So, before creating or implementing rules, make sure to check federal, state, and local laws first.

 The legislative laws may not be clearly stated to be at the top of the hierarchy in every association.
-However, they are universally considered to be as such.
-Enforcement of these laws should ultimately be handled by corresponding officials, such as police officers.
+However, they are universally considered as such.
+Enforcement of these laws should ultimately fall in the hands of corresponding officials, such as police officers.
 However, individual community members may report illegal activity to a board member, who would then need to contact the proper authorities.

 2. HOA/Community Plan